katiejohnsonsf/Fear_and_Opportunity/README.md

 ## Perception of Opportunity Research
 <br>

-* If an individual sees opportunities to start a firm in the area where they live
+Definition: If an individual sees opportunities to start a firm in the area where they live

 <br>

+### Researchers asked study participants... <p/>

 >"In the next six months, will there be good opportunities for starting a business in the area where you live? "